af83/ucengine-docs/widgets/widget_chat.md

 ## Events
 ### chat.message.new

-Sent by a user.
+Sent by an user.
 It allow to post a new message on a chatroom

 Metadata       | Description
 ---------------|-------------------------------------------------------------------------------------------------------